g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 Encryption algorithms are functions that can work in both directions; therefore encrypted data can be decrypted if the right key is available.
 Usually, the size of encrypted data differs from the source one.
 A decoder uses characters to decrypt this formatted information.

 When it comes to hashing, computing is less intensive compared to the processes in encryption and decryption.
 Encryption is used to keep things a secret hence when the data is intercepted it cannot be understood by anyone without a certain key.

-Common use cases include:
-- Data Transmission: Encrypting data before sending it over the network to prevent eavesdropping.
-- Data Storage: Protecting sensitive data stored on disk to prevent unauthorized access.
-- Secure Communication: Enabling secure messaging and transactions.
+Make sure you encrypt your data anytime you send it through a network so that it can't be picked up by other people.
+As a preventive measure, it is essential to protect sensitive information on disks or any other storage devices from unauthorized access.
+For secure communication, there must be secure messaging services and tamper-proof messaging mechanisms.

 Popular Algorithms include:
 - [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (Advanced Encryption Standard)